MagnetoWang/MagnetoWang/README.md

 -->

-- 🔭 I’m currently working on KuaiShou，
+- 🔭 I’m currently working on KuaiShou（Kwai）
 - ✨ I'm good at [Flink](https://github.com/MagnetoWang/ideas-I-guess/tree/master/%E5%B8%B8%E8%A7%81%E9%97%AE%E9%A2%98%E7%9A%84%E8%A7%A3%E5%86%B3%E6%96%B9%E6%A1%88/Flink) and [Spark](https://github.com/MagnetoWang/ideas-I-guess/tree/master/%E5%B8%B8%E8%A7%81%E9%97%AE%E9%A2%98%E7%9A%84%E8%A7%A3%E5%86%B3%E6%96%B9%E6%A1%88/Spark)
 - 👯 I’m looking to collaborate on [Kaggle](https://github.com/MagnetoWang/ideas-I-guess/tree/master/%E5%B8%B8%E8%A7%81%E9%97%AE%E9%A2%98%E7%9A%84%E8%A7%A3%E5%86%B3%E6%96%B9%E6%A1%88/MachineLearning) and [Discord](https://discord.com/invite/kaggle)
 - 🌱 I’m currently learning [Pytorch and PaddlePaddle](https://github.com/MagnetoWang/ideas-I-guess/tree/master/%E5%B8%B8%E8%A7%81%E9%97%AE%E9%A2%98%E7%9A%84%E8%A7%A3%E5%86%B3%E6%96%B9%E6%A1%88/Pytorch)